ISPOR Strategic Plan Update 2024

 - Ensuring a robust pipeline of members and future leaders who represent the diversity of ISPOR’s membership

-- Enhancing collaboration with and involvement of payers, healthcare providers, patient engagement organizations, payers and policy makers, assessors and regulators, research and academia, the life sciences industry, and interested societies and organizations across healthcare
+- Enhancing collaboration with and involvement of payers, healthcare providers, patient engagement organizations, policy makers, assessors and regulators, research and academia, the life sciences industry, and interested societies and organizations across healthcare

 - Maintaining financial stability while investing in members and new and existing mission-critical activities